onefoursix/run-streamsets-job-on-ephemeral-engine-on-k8s/README.md

 - A StreamSets [Kubernetes Deployment](https://docs.streamsets.com/portal/platform-controlhub/controlhub/UserGuide/Deployments/Kubernetes.html#concept_ec3_cqg_hvb) that this project will clone at runtime (see below for details).

+The Python script sets a maximum time for a Job to complete; feel free to change that to fit your environment.

 ## Running the Example